 Fortunately, swimming offers the aerobic benefits of jogging and the strength benefits of weightlifting without hurting your joints or straining your muscles.
 One of the perks of living at Rolling Green Village, retirement community in Greenville, SC., is the indoor heated saltwater pool.
 Now let’s take a closer look at the health benefits of swimming for seniors.

 Swimming offers a low-impact workout that’s easy on the joints.
 It’s why aquatic therapy is often used as part of your treatment when recovering from an injury.
 Water provides buoyancy, takes pressure off your joints, and allows you to exercise with less pain.

 If climbing stairs leaves you short of breath, jump into the pool.
 Swimming and water exercises will build your endurance, lower blood pressure, improve circulation and reduce the risk of heart attack.
 In other words, swimming could help you live longer and better.
 The health benefits of swimming showed a 41% lower risk of death due to heart disease and stroke in a study of over 80,000 people.

-Builds strength.
 Older adults lose muscle mass as a normal result of aging.
-Swimming helps you regain mass and strength.
+Swimming for seniors helps you regain mass and strength.
 Water is about 800 times denser than air, so the effort needed to overcome water resistance helps build strength.
 And unlike weight machines that target specific muscles, you can work more muscle groups at once by swimming.